MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 For suggested team-norms survey questions to use, tailor, and/or build on for meetings, emails, and focus hours, see [Norms Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/Ef9ihOIMwcBKpukfkOoDly0Bq1N1LlFeX5_bN28MlX3q0w?e=1etDbh).

-To avoid fatigue from a long survey,  We recommend that you bundle the team norms survey with a corresponding learning module at the appropriate time in your program schedule.
+To avoid fatigue from a long survey, bundle the team norms survey with a corresponding learning module at the appropriate time in your program schedule.
 The survey should be completed after the program participants have had time to process the contents of the learning module and experiment with suggested habits.

 ### Post-program survey

 You use the post-program survey to collect additional information on the results of your program.
 It helps you determine whether your program was successful and what the next steps are in your journey to develop heathier work habits.
 It can also be the way that you manually collect MyAnalytics data from individuals to measure goal attainment.
+(See [Data sharing](Team-adopt-implement.md#data-sharing)).

-(See Data Sharing for an alternative way to collect team-level data).
+ for an alternative way to collect team-level data).

 For suggested post-program survey questions to use, tailor, and/or build on, see [Post-Program Survey Questions](https://microsoft-my.sharepoint-df.com/:x:/p/kanowak/EfkYi9wQ_71Amfg4feMkNPwB4DsGFvn8X0qPuYxJTMrJDQ?e=rxTfIM).

 ## Goal-setting survey

 A survey can be used to help you set your team goals.
-To learn more about goal setting and using a survey to help you do so, see Goal setting.
+To learn more about goal setting and using a survey to help you do so, see [Goal setting](Team-adopt-implement.md#goal-setting).

 ## Prepare for launch